 The variety of hotels and their accommodations that are available in Jakarta is as diverse as the city itself.
 Visitors to the city can choose from a simple losman, or moderate-priced 2, 3 or 4 star hotel.
-For the elite traveler or businessman , there are 35, five-star hotels, some of which are ranked amongst the leading hotels in the world.
+For the elite traveler or businessman , there are many five-star hotels, some of which are ranked amongst the leading hotels in the world.

-When considering the hotel you're going to stay in you'll undoubtedly consider location, cost, facilities, services and the hotel's reputation.
+When considering the hotel you're going to stay in you'll undoubtedly consider location, cost, facilities, security, services and the hotel's reputation.
 Another important factor is the overall experience the hotel has to offer, its services and stylish décor – Rooms with Style!

 The Meaning of Diamonds and Stars in Jakarta hotel ratings

 We know that hotels are ranked with a star system, however most people do not realize exactly what those stars actually mean.
 Star ratings represent the level of service, range of facilities, and quality of guest care that guests can expect.
 Hotels are required to meet progressively higher standards as they move up the scale from one to five stars.
 Normally, the star rating of a hotel is reviewed every four years.

 There is no worldwide association that issues stars.
 Different countries are ranked by different organizations.
 American hotels, for example, are ranked by the American Automobile Association, as well as other tourist and travel bureaus.
 Hotels in European countries, on the other hand, are ranked by various groups, organizations, governments and in some cases, as in Switzerland, a volunteer organization.